gpiozero/gpiozero/docs/source_values.rst

     1.0
     >>> led.value = 0  # LED is now off

-Every device also has a ``.values`` property (a generator continuously yielding the device's current value).
-All output devices have a ``.source`` property which can be set to any iterator.
-The device will iterate over the values provided, setting the device's value to each element at a rate specified in the ``source_delay`` property.
+Every device also has a :attr:`~ValuesMixin.values` property (a generator continuously yielding the device's current value).
+All output devices have a :attr:`~SourceMixin.source` property which can be set to any iterator.
+The device will iterate over the values provided, setting the device's value to each element at a rate specified in the :attr:`~SourceMixin.source_delay` property.

 .. image:: images/source_values.*
+    :align: center

 The most common use case for this is to set the source of an output device to the values of an input device, like the example above.
 A more interesting